 We do not recommend this method.

-Spider repellents (like Stay Away® Spiders) deter spiders from staying in your home by emitting a scent that spiders dislike, but is safe and pleasant to humans.
-This can be an important step in ridding your home of spiders for good.
-An effective strategy would involve removing inviting habitats from around your home, cleaning thoroughly, placing natural repellents, and then making sure the house is well sealed.
+The most effective strategy for preventing a spider infestation would involve removing inviting habitats from around your home, cleaning thoroughly, placing natural repellents, and then making sure the house is well sealed.

-If you take these steps, spiders will quickly identify your home as an impossible place to live, and you can enjoy a spider-free home!
+If you take these steps, they will quickly identify your home as an impossible place to live, and you can enjoy a spider-free home!